 Again – how can you have a property right in a Medicaid contract when the NCAC states that the contracts are terminable at will?
 The answer is – You have a property right in your Medicaid contract.
 The state or MCOs cannot arbitrarily terminate your contract – regardless what they say.
 Know your rights!!

-Posted on February 23, 2017, in "Single State Agency", Administrative code, Administrative Law Judge, Administrative Remedies, Alliance, Appeal Rights, Cardinal Innovations, CenterPoint, DHHS, Due process, ECBH, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, MCO, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Termination of Medicaid Contract, Trillium and tagged 10A NCAC 22F .0605, 5th Amendment, administrative code, Administrative Law Judge, Alliance, Alliance Behavioral Healthcare, Due process, Fifth Amendment, James Madison, liberty, Life, Managed care, Managed Care Organizations, Medicaid, Medicaid Contracts, Medicaid Provider, or property, Property Right, Terminable at will, termination of Medicaid contracts.
+Posted on February 23, 2017, in "Single State Agency", Administrative code, Administrative Law Judge, Administrative Remedies, Alliance, Appeal Rights, Cardinal Innovations, CenterPoint, Due process, ECBH, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, MCO, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Termination of Medicaid Contract, Trillium and tagged 10A NCAC 22F .0605, 5th Amendment, administrative code, Administrative Law Judge, Alliance, Alliance Behavioral Healthcare, Due process, Fifth Amendment, James Madison, liberty, Life, Managed care, Managed Care Organizations, Medicaid, Medicaid Contracts, Medicaid Provider, or property, Property Right, Terminable at will, termination of Medicaid contracts.
 Bookmark the permalink.
 Leave a comment.